If you work, or you don’t have time to cook or you simply hate cooking, meal replacement powders offer the perfect solution.

 They were nice enough to give me a link for you guys to use.

 Huel is a meal replacement that is also designed with high nutritional values but is aimed more for those that are into working out and lifting weights.
-Huel is slightly higher in protein and has nutritional values that are more crafted towards rebuilding muscles for post workout recovery rather than nutritionally dense like Kachava.
+Huel is slightly higher in protein and has nutritional values that are more crafted towards rebuilding muscles for post workout recovery (and enhancing ultimate muscle growth really) rather than nutritionally dense like Kachava.

 You can check out Huel on amazon by clicking here